rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 egressip-demo   192.168.126.100   ocp-8vr6j-worker-0-82t6f   192.168.126.100
 ```

-it automatically rescheduled the egressIP when detects the failure of the node that was assigned with the EgressIP!
+It automatically rescheduled the EgressIP when it detected the failure of the node that was assigned the EgressIP!

 * Let's try to curl the external Host and check the source IP in that server: